sarnova-miguel/sarnova-barcode-scanner/README.md

 - Ensure good lighting
 - Hold barcode steady for 2-3 seconds
 - Try different distance from camera
-- Ensure barcode is clear and not damaged
+- Ensure barcode is clear, in focus and not damaged

 ### Rate Limit Exceeded
 - Free tier: 100 requests/day